Facts & Statistics

 - Vattikuti Urology Institute – The leading prostate cancer program in the world, in which patients have access to some of the most innovative technology and treatment options.
 More laparoscopic procedures are performed using robotic technology for treating prostate cancer than any other center in the world – more than 8,500 to date.

-- Research studies – More than 200 medical specialists are involved in more than 1,800 ongoing clinical research projects.
-In addition, 80 full-time research scientists are involved in several hundred individual research projects investigating high blood pressure, heart failure, cancer biology, stroke and brain tumors, bone and joint diseases, immunology of skin diseases, MRI imaging, and public health sciences.
+- Research studies – Henry Ford Medical Group physicians are involved in more than 1,900 ongoing clinical research projects.
+In addition, 80 full-time research scientists are involved in several hundred individual research projects investigating high blood pressure, heart failure, cancer biology, stroke and brain tumors, bone and joint diseases, immunological basis of diseases, MRI imaging, and public health sciences.
 Research includes basic science studies with a translational focus (bench to bed-side), clinical research/clinical trials, and population studies that focus on causes of diseases, disease screening, prevention and management, health economics and health outcomes.

-- Research funding – We receive about $80 million in annual funding from internal and outside sources, including the National Institutes of Health (NIH), other governmental sources, businesses and private foundations.
-We rank in the top 20% of all institutions granted funding by the NIH and U.S. Public Health Service, and rank first in Michigan for NIH-research funding for non-university based health care systems.
+- Research funding – We receive about $82 million in annual funding from external sources, including the National Institutes of Health (NIH), other governmental sources, businesses and private foundations.
+In addition Henry Ford provides about $12 million in support of the research enterprise.
+We rank fourth in Michigan in total NIH funding and rank first in Michigan for NIH-research funding for non-university based health care systems.
+We are in the top 20% of all institutions granted funding by NIH and U.S. Public Health Service.

 - Center for Health Services Research – Conducts research focusing on outcomes, effectiveness and cost-effectiveness of the prevention, diagnosis, treatment and management of such diseases as cancer, diabetes, asthma and congestive heart failure as well as common acute conditions.